 Even more debated than what these symbols are is the their cause.
 It could be that some concepts are simply experienced by everyone, the concept of 'Mother' for example is understood by everyone.
 Even if someone never knew their mother they still knew everyone elses mother, still saw the concept of a mother in the real world.
 Or these symbols could be part of how our brain is wired and that we naturally process the world around us into the same sorts of narratives.

 Some hypotheses however have given this level a bit of a poor reputation; a universal subconscious where all our minds connect, or racial genetic memory of past events.
-This makes great SciFi but they are not the simplest and most plausible theories based on what we know of how the world works and until their is evidence to support them you may wish to avoid them in academic settings.
+This makes great SciFi but they are not the simplest and most plausible theories based on what we know of how the world works and until there is evidence to support them you may wish to avoid them in academic settings.

 Level 2 - Cultural Symbols